Reported to Law Enforcement

 Prior to the 2010-11 school year, most SESIR incidents were required to be “Reported to Law Enforcement (PDF)”.
 Now the SESIR guidelines require that those same incidents involve “consultation” with law enforcement.
 Which incidents will require an “official action” by law enforcement and which require “consultation”?

-- Eighteen of the 23 SESIR incidents now require consultation with law enforcement.
-This change was made to better align SESIR requirements with changes to the Zero Tolerance statute.
-Most of these 18 incidents (particularly the Level I and II incidents) will generate an official action by law enforcement (arrest, case number, etc.) and therefore will result in a “Yes” response under the “Reported to Law Enforcement (PDF)” data element.
+- Twenty-one of the 26 SESIR incidents require consultation with law enforcement, and of those 21, 5 must be Reported to Law Enforcement or the incident record will be rejected: Battery, Homicide, Kidnapping, Sexual Battery and Weapons Possession.
+The change to allow consultation was made to better align SESIR requirements with the 2009 changes to the Zero Tolerance statute.
+Most of these 21 incidents (particularly the Level I and II incidents) will generate an official action by law enforcement (arrest, case number, etc.) and therefore will result in a “Yes” response under the “Reported to Law Enforcement (PDF)” data element.
 Level I incidents are generally violent offenses (Arson without injury is an exception).
 In each case, the school will consult with law enforcement and the officer would make the determination whether an official report should be written, an arrest should be made, etc.

 Office of Safe Schools